Element-Research/rnn/README.md

 So for each time-step, it clones the `module`.
 Both the clone and original share parameters and gradients w.r.t. parameters.
-However, for modules that already conform to the `AbstractRecurrent` interface, the clone and original module are one in the same (i.e. no clone).
+However, for modules that already conform to the `AbstractRecurrent` interface, the clone and original module are one and the same (i.e. no clone).

 Examples :